 Our support is tailored to people’s individual needs, helping them to build the skills and confidence to take the next step towards independent living.

 The Supported Housing team provides high quality, shared and self-contained accommodation in different settings across the city.
 The service offers medium support housing for up to nine months and long-term accommodation.
 We are pleased to say that 85% of people successfully move on from our Bristol project. (data provided by Bristol City Council 2016/17)

 We provide a total of 61 bed spaces across Bristol – in Kingsdown, Bishopston, Montpelier, Stokes Croft, Easton, St George, Totterdown, Hotwells and Lawrence Weston.

 This accommodation is provided for a maximum of nine months and is a mixture of shared properties (for four to six people) and self-contained flats.

 Within our shared properties, people have their own bedroom and share communal spaces like the kitchen, bathroom and lounge.
 All our shared accommodation is fully furnished.

 Our other properties are made up of a number of self-contained flats.
 Each tenant has his or her own bedroom, kitchen and bathroom in a partly-furnished flat.
 Tenants are responsible for paying their own utility bills.
 We have a small number of properties with disabled access - please contact us for further details.

 Our Medium Support Housing accommodation is accessed via Bristol City Council’s Housing Support Register.
-To access the Housing Support Register you can telephone the council on 0117 9222 000, email at HSR.firstname.lastname@example.org or ask for housing advice at the council's customer service points.
+To access the Housing Support Register you can go to the Council's Citizen Service Point at 100 Temple Street or telephone on 0117 922 2700 and ask for housing advice.

 Long term accommodation